trevordilley/edict/README.md

 I'd also like to thank my youngest child for waking me up at god-awful early hours to "flatten his blanket" and "turn his pillow the other way", allowing me plenty of early mornings to keep on this work!

-## Project Breakdown

-* [@edict/core](packages/core/) is the main library used by other applications
-* [@edict/rete](packages/rete/) this is the port from Pararules that does all the heavy lifting.
-It's a separate library so anyone that wants to leverage a robust rules engine implementation in the javascript ecosystem can do so!
-* [examples](packages/examples/) are where I keep my running versions of apps that use this library for testing.
-  * [phaser](packages/examples/phaser-game/) A perf test using phaser.
-Also shows how to incorporate the edict library into your game logic (in a basic way)
-  * [cities](packages/examples/react-perf/) This example really digs into nested rules.
-The goal is to push `edict` performance and show rule usage in a non-trivial way
-  * [realworld](packages/examples/react-realworld/) An implementation of [Conduit](https://demo.realworld.io/#/) (by [gothinkster's RealWorldApp](https://github.com/gothinkster/realworld))

 ## Usage
 We'll explore usage by example.